aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-tables/add-table-in-existing-pdf-document/_index.md

 ---
-title: Create or Add Table In PDF using C#
+title: Create or Add Table In PDF using Python
 linktitle: Create or Add Table
 type: docs
 weight: 10
-url: /net/add-table-in-existing-pdf-document/
+url: /python-net/add-table-in-existing-pdf-document/
-description: Aspose.PDF for .NET is a library used to create, read, and edit PDF Tables.
+description: Aspose.PDF for Python via .NET is a library used to create, read, and edit PDF Tables.
 Check other advanced functions in this topic.
-lastmod: "2022-02-17"
+lastmod: "2023-02-17"
 sitemap:
     changefreq: "weekly"
     priority: 0.7
-aliases:
-    - /net/add-and-extract-a-table/
 ---
 <script type="application/ld+json">
 {
     "@context": "https://schema.org",
     "@type": "TechArticle",
-    "headline": "Create or Add Table In PDF using C#", "alternativeHeadline": "How to add Table In PDF with .NET", "author": {
+    "headline": "Create or Add Table In PDF using Python ", "alternativeHeadline": "How to add Table In PDF with Python via .NET", "author": {
         "@type": "Person",
         "name":"Anastasiia Holub",